tplisson/aws-scs/objectives/domain1/README.md

 Skills in:
-- Implementing credential invalidation and rotation strategies in response to compromises (for example, by using AWS Identity and Access Management [IAM] and AWS Secrets Manager)
+- Implementing credential invalidation and rotation strategies in response to compromises (for example, by using AWS Identity and Access Management [IAM] and [AWS Secrets Manager](../../services/secretsmgr/README.md))
 - Isolating AWS resources
 - Designing and implementing playbooks and runbooks for responses to security incidents
-- Deploying security services (for example, AWS Security Hub, Amazon Macie, [Amazon GuardDuty](../../services/guardduty/README.md), Amazon Inspector, AWS Config, Amazon Detective, AWS Identity and Access Management Access Analyzer)
+- Deploying security services (for example, AWS Security Hub, [Amazon Macie](../../services/macie/README.md), [Amazon GuardDuty](../../services/guardduty/README.md), Amazon Inspector, [AWS Config](../../services/config/README.md), Amazon Detective, [AWS Identity and Access Management Access Analyzer](../../services/iamanalyzer/README.md))
 - Configuring integrations with native AWS services and third-party services (for example, by using Amazon EventBridge and the ASFF)

-## Task Statement 2: Detect security threats and anomalies by using AWS services.
+## Task Statement 1.2: Detect security threats and anomalies by using AWS services.

 Knowledge of:
 - **AWS managed security services that detect threats**